PayPal invests in online lender LendUp

 LendUp's chief executive, Sasha Orloff, said in an interview that the company was planning to use new injection of cash to expand its customer base and was also exploring ways it could work with PayPal.

-"Dan Schulman has been very vocal about supporting the undeserved," Orloff said, referring to PayPal's chief executive.
+"Dan Schulman has been very vocal about supporting the underserved," Orloff said, referring to PayPal's chief executive.

 PayPal has been expanding partnerships and acquiring new services to gain advantage over rivals in a highly competitive digital payments market.